leaningtech/cheerpj-applet-runner/FAQs.md

 The compiler runs directly on your browser and doesn't transmit your applet or the URL you are visiting to any external server.

-The CheerpJ Applet Runner is not a plugin, and therefore does not pose any security threat, unlike Java applets.
+The CheerpJ Applet Runner is not a plugin, and therefore does not pose any security threat, unlike the Java plugin.

 ## Is any information sent to the cloud by the CheerpJ Applet Runner?